carlos-molina/TECOmate/README.md

 ---

-## 5. Execute the two smart contracts: in CCC and Ethereum
+## 5. Execute the two smart contracts: in CCC and rinkeby ethereum testnet

 1. start jboss EAP server in your local computer:
    - `% ./run.sh`

-1. deploy an instance of the CCC with the included java wrapper for the collectPayment.sol smart contract
+1. deploy an instance of the CCC with the included java wrapper for the collectPayment.sol smart contract:
    - `% mvn clean package jboss-as:deploy`

 1. start geth using rinkeby testnet and enabling json-rpc api: